 Rossella Di Rosa

-Director of the Italian Language Program
+Italian Language Program Director

 dirosa@sas.upenn.edu